qingstor/qingstor-sdk-android/README.md

 Before you start using the SDK, make sure you have a basic understanding of the concepts of [QingStor object storage](https://docsv4.qingcloud.com/user_guide/storage/object_storage/intro/product/) (such as Zone, Service, Bucket, Object, etc.).

 This SDK try to keep a one-to-one correspondence with the methods on the [QingCloud QingStor object storage documentation](https://docsv4.qingcloud.com/user_guide/storage/object_storage/api/).
 For details of each method, please refer to the corresponding chapter in the link.

-You can see documents containing the complete package structure here: [javadoc](https://javadoc.io/doc/com.yunify/qingstor.sdk.java).

 ## Getting Started